sy2002/MiSTer2MEGA65/README.md

 TL;DR
 -----

-1. Fork MiSTer2MEGA65, rename it to the name of your port, fork the MiSTer core you want to port and make it a Git submodule of your M2M fork.
+1. Scroll up and press the "Use this template" button to start a new MiSTer2MEGA65 project.
+Then fork the MiSTer core you want to port and make it a Git submodule of your newly created project.

 2. Wrap the MiSTer core inside `MEGA65/vhdl/main.vhd` while adjusting the clocks in `MEGA65/vhdl/clk.vhd`.
 Provide RAMs, ROMs and other